bunq/doc/DESCRIPTION.md

 The User-Agent header field should contain information about the user agent originating the request.
 There are no restrictions on the value of this header.

+#### X-Bunq-Client-Signature

+**⚠️ UPCOMING CHANGE:** Header and URL signature will stop being validated on April 28, 2020.
+Please [sign the request body](https://doc.bunq.com/#/signing) only.

+`X-Bunq-Client-Signature: XLOwEdyjF1d+tT2w7a7Epv4Yj7w74KncvVfq9mDJVvFRlsUaMLR2q4ISgT+5mkwQsSygRRbooxBqydw7IkqpuJay9g8eOngsFyIxSgf2vXGAQatLm47tLoUFGSQsRiYoKiTKkgBwA+/3dIpbDWd+Z7LEYVbHaHRKkEY9TJ22PpDlVgLLVaf2KGRiZ+9/+0OUsiiF1Fkd9aukv0iWT6N2n1P0qxpjW0aw8mC1nBSJuuk5yKtDCyQpqNyDQSOpQ8V56LNWM4Px5l6SQMzT8r6zk5DvrMAB9DlcRdUDcp/U9cg9kACXIgfquef3s7R8uyOWfKLSNBQpdVIpzljwNKI1Q`

+#### X-Bunq-Client-Authentication

+`X-Bunq-Client-Authentication: 622749ac8b00c81719ad0c7d822d3552e8ff153e3447eabed1a6713993749440`

+The authentication *token* is used to authenticate the source of the API call.
+It is required by all API calls except for `POST /v1/installation`.

+It is important to note that the device and session calls are using the token from the response of the installation call, while all the other calls use the token from the response of the session-server call:
+- Pass the **installation *Token*** you get in the response to the `POST /installation` call in the `/device-server` and `/session-server` calls.
+- Pass the **session *Token*** you get in the response to the `POST /session-server` call in all the other calls.

+### <span id="topic-headers-request-headers-otpional-request-headers">Optional request headers</span>

 #### X-Bunq-Language

 `X-Bunq-Language: en_US`

+`en_US` is the default language setting for responses and error descriptions.

 The X-Bunq-Language header must contain a preferred language indication.
 The value of this header is formatted as a ISO 639-1 language code plus a ISO 3166-1 alpha-2 country code, separated by an underscore.